AndreaGuarracino/gfainject/README.md

 ## Important Notes

-- The alignment reference names in the BAM or PAF file must match the path names in the GFA file.
+- The alignment reference names in the BAM, PAF, or GBAM file must match the path names in the GFA file.

 ## Additional Features